tessel/t2-start/tweet.md

 Because Tessel runs Node, we can leverage the [thousands of libraries](//npmjs.com) that the Node community has made.

-Let's try this out with the [Node.JS twitter library](https://www.npmjs.org/package/twitter).
-Install it using npm:

-`npm install twitter`

 This code snippet makes Tessel send a tweet from a dummy account <a href="https://twitter.com/TesselTweet" target="0">(@TesselTweet)</a> that we've created for this purpose.

 _If you want to post from your own account, go to <a href="https://apps.twitter.com/" target="0">apps.twitter.com</a>, create your own OAuth tokens with read and write permissions, and paste them into the script._